Cooking is a fun and engaging activity for children.

 opportunities to make predictions and observations.
 Additionally, cooking offers opportunities for children to understand and apply their knowledge of measuring, numbers, and counting.

-Physical play includes activities that use physical movements to allow children to use their energy, and it gives children the chance to develop gross and fine motor skills, learn new things and socialise.
+Physical play includes activities and dance routines to music that use physical movements to allow children to use their energy, and it gives children the chance to develop gross and fine motor skills, learn new things and socialise.
 Physical play also benefits a child’s health.

 During french lessons children learn simple phrases and words such as please, thank you, their colours and numbers.
 The also learn through song, learning a new song each term such as head, shoulders, knee and toes.